NCAS-CMS/pyfive/doc/optimising.rst

 - **default_block_size**
     This is the size (in bytes) of the blocks that ``s3fs`` will read in one transaction.
-    The bigger this is, the fewer reads that are undertaken, but the more memory and bandwidth that is used.
+    The bigger this is, the fewer reads that are undertaken, but the more memory and bandwidth are used.
     The default is 50 MB, which is a poor choice for most HDF5 files where the metadata may be scattered across the files.
     In practice, a value of a small number of MB could be a good compromise for files which have not been repacked to store the metadata contiguously and/or where the data access pattern will be small random chunks.